SelfCareMap

 Final Thoughts

-In a society that often measures worth by productivity, creativity reminds us that we are more than our output.
+In a society that often measures worth by productivity and efficiency, creativity reminds us that we are more than our output.
 We are feelers, explorers, storytellers, and makers.
 By making space for creative activities, we honor our inner lives and give our minds the room to heal, grow, and thrive.
+We acknowledge that resting the mind through art is not a waste of time, but an investment in our overall health.

-So pick up that brush, pen, or instrument—not because you have to, but because you deserve to.
-Your mental health will thank you.
+So pick up that brush, pen, or instrument, not because you have to, but because you deserve to.
+Your mental health will thank you for the space to breathe, imagine, and simply be.